Insight

 May 8, 2024 04:53 PM

-In March 2024, Federal Trade Commission Chair Lina Khan wrote an article, “America Has a Resilience Problem,” for Foreign Policy magazine1, citing Boeing as an example of a once-great American corporation hollowed out by monopoly when it eliminated its only domestic commercial aerospace competitor McDonnell Douglas in 1997.
-She wrote, “Worse quality is one of the harms that most economists expect from monopolization because firms that face little competition have limited incentive to improve their products. …Reporting suggests that Boeing executives began to view their knowledgeable workforce as a cost, not an asset, with tragic outcomes.”
+In March 2024, Federal Trade Commission Chair Lina Khan wrote an article, “America has a Resilience Problem,” for Foreign Policy magazine, citing Boeing as an example of a once-great American corporation hollowed out by monopoly when it eliminated its only domestic commercial aerospace competitor, McDonnell Douglas.
+She wrote, “Worse quality is one of the harms that most economists expect from monopolization because firms that face little competition have limited incentive to improve their products. … Reporting suggests that Boeing executives began to view their knowledgeable workforce as a cost, not an asset, with tragic outcomes.”

-The FAA uncovered dozens of quality control issues at Boeing that same month, according to The New York Times2.
+And then comes word that the FAA has uncovered dozens of Quality Control issues at Boeing, according to The New York Times.
 Following an audit in February, the FAA reportedly gave Boeing 90 days to develop a plan for quality control improvements.
-The New York Times wrote that many of the problems fell under the categories of failure to follow "approved manufacturing processes" and “failure to keep proper quality control documentation.”
+Many of the problems fell under the category of failure to follow "approved manufacturing processes" and failure to keep proper quality control documentation, according to The New York Times.

 Boeing’s top executive stepping down this year is the tip of the iceberg in a broader shakeup of the airplane manufacturer’s top leadership announced on March 25, 2024.
-It is disappointing that it took a door panel coming off in midair of the MAX 9 for Calhoun to exit.
+It is disappointing that it took a door panel coming off in midair of the Max 9 to get Calhoun to exit.
 He told the press that the Alaska Airlines door incident flying off in January was a “watershed moment.”
 That statement strikes at the very hearts of those who lost loved ones in two fatal crashes five years before.

 Related Articles